karthik1288/Record-manager/readme.txt

 	Function : deleteTable
 	--------------------
-This function destroys the relative page file and return the return code.
+This function destroys the relative page file and returns the return code.

 	Function : getNumTuples